Risk Adjustment Data – Medicare Advantage (MA) and Commercial

 - Check the diagnosis code against the member’s gender.

 - Sign chart entries with credentials.

-- All claims and/or encounters submitted to us for risk adjustment consideration are subject to federal and/or UnitedHealthcare internal audit.
-Audits may come from CMS, HHS, or we may select certain medical records to review to determine if the documentation and coding are complete and accurate.
+- All claims and/or encounters submitted to us for risk adjustment consideration are subject to federal and/or UnitedHealthcare audit.
+Audits may come from CMS, HHS, or us, where we may select certain medical records to review to determine if the documentation and coding are complete and accurate.
 Please give us any requested medical records quickly.
 Please provide all available medical documentation for the services rendered to the member.